Petition Filing Frequently Asked Questions (FAQ)

 The Office of Trade Adjustment Assistance is committed to ensuring that benefits are provided to all eligible workers in a timely manner.
 The petitions are investigated as quickly as possible, in the order in which they were received.

 A complete petition will enable OTAA to begin the investigation without additional delay.
 Please be sure that the information provided on the petition form is printed clearly.
-Petitioners and all interested parties are encouraged to provide all additional information that they have describing the worker group, circumstances surrounding separations, and trade effect which led to separations or threatens to lead to separations.
+Petitioners and all interested parties are encouraged to provide all additional information they have describing the worker group, circumstances surrounding separations, and trade effect which led to separations or threatens to lead to separations.

 Q: What do I do if my company is closed?